vatesfr/xen-orchestra/docs/proxy.md

 Where UUID is the uuid of your proxy VM.

 Then you need to restart the proxy VM.
-You can now login through SSH.
+You can now login through SSH with the `xoa` username and password you defined in the previous command.

 ## Adding a network card to a Proxy